 Johnson County Prevention and Recovery Coalition

-In March of 2022, a group of community stakeholder came together to tackle the concerning trend of opioid and fentanyl misuse and death in our community.
-The coalition has grown to include members of diverse sectors including; healthcare providers, school professions, first responders, community advocates, treatment and recovery community, along with many more.
+In March of 2022, a group of community partners came together to form the Johnson County Prevention and Recovery Coalition and tackle the concerning trend of opioid and fentanyl misuse, overdose and death in Johnson County.
+The coalition has grown to include members of diverse sectors, including healthcare providers, school professionals, first responders, community advocates and members of the treatment and recovery communities, along with many more.
 The group produced a community assessment report to identify local conditions to guide priorities.

-Through the leadership of Johnson County Mental Health Center, the coalition is utilizing the Strategic Prevention Framework, an evidence based process, to plan, implement and evaluate prevention efforts.
-Within the first year of establishment, the coalition has developed a leadership team, identified the mission and vision, and created workgroups to carry out the priorities.
+Through the leadership of Johnson County Mental Health Center, the coalition is utilizing the Strategic Prevention Framework, an evidence-based process, to plan, implement and evaluate prevention efforts.
+From a community assessment report, the coalition identified four top priorities and created workgroups focused on each priority.

 Coalition Workgroups